-Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility.
 The new period of Ineligibility, including a reprimand and no period of Ineligibility, may be adjusted based on the Athlete or other Person's degree of Fault and other circumstances of the case.
 The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organization whose Results Management led to the imposition of the initial period of Ineligibility.
 This decision may be appealed under Article 13.

-62 [Comment to Article 10.14.2: In many Team Sports and some individual sports (e.g., ski jumping and gymnastics), Athletes cannot effectively train on their own so as to be ready to compete at the end of the Athlete's period of Ineligibility.
-During the training period described in this Article, an Ineligible Athlete may not compete or engage in any activity described in Article 10.14.1 other than training.]
+&lt;sup>52 [Comment to Article 10.14.2: In many Team Sports and some individual sports (e.g., ski jumping and gymnastics).
+Albieles cannot effectively train on their own so as to be ready to compete at the end of the Athlete's speriod of ineligibility.
+Divinity training period described in this Article, an Ineligible Athlete may not compete or engage in any activity described in Article 10.14.1 other than training.]

-[Comment to Article 10.14.1: For example, subject to Article 10.14.2 below, Ineligible Athletes cannot participate in a training camp, exhibition or practice organized by their National Authority or a club which is a member of that National Authority or which is funded by a governmental agency.
-Further, an Ineligible Athlete may not compete in a non-Signatory professional league (e.g., the National Hockey League, the National Basketball Association, etc.), Events organized by a non-Signatory International Event organization or a non-Signatory national-level Event organization without triggering the Consequences set forth in Article 10.14.3.
-The term "activity" also includes, for example, administrative activities, such as serving as an official, director, officer, employee, or volunteer of the organization described in this Article.
-Ineligibility imposed in one sport shall also be recognized by other sports (see Article 15.1, Automatic Binding Effect of Decisions).
-An Athlete or other Person serving a period of Ineligibility is prohibited from coaching or serving as an Athlete Support Person in any other capacity at any time during the period of Ineligibility, and doing so could also result in a violation of Article 2.10 by another Athlete.
-Any performance standard accomplished during a period of Ineligibility shall not be recognized by the UIM or its National Authorities for any purpose.]
+16 [Comment to Article 10.14.1: For example, subject to Article 10.14.2 below, Ineligible Athletes cannot participate in a training camp, exhibition or practice organized by their National Authority or a club which is a member of that National Authority or a club which is a member of that National Authority or which is funded by a governmental agency.
+Further, an ineligible Athlete may not compete in a non-Signatory professional issues as a few or the National Authority and Authorities (Section 10.14).
+First organization or Signatory national Association, etc., Events organization or Signatory national Association, etc., Events organization without larges, the Consequences set forth in Article 10.14.3.
+The term "activity" also includes for example, administrative activities, such as serving as an official director, officer, employee, or volunteer of the organization described in this Article, Ineligibility imposed in one sport stall also be recognized by other sports (see Article 15.1.
+Automatic Inding Effect of Decisions).
+An Artible or other Person serving a period of Ineligibility is prohibited from coaching or serving as an Artible to Person in any other capacity at any time during the period of ineligibility and only so could also result in a violation of Article 2.10 by another Athlete Automatics for any numbers.